joe-castle/timrjs/README.md

 I have some ideas to improve Timr.
  - Option to customise time format separator, e.g. HH-MM-SS.
  - To provide an optional 100 millisecond counter: 01:40:20:24.
- - Create a single file with global variable for browser scripts.
  - Refactor, I suspect some of my code is quite verbose.

 ### License